Nevenall/dice-show/readme.md

 # DiceShow
-DiceShow is an independant web app that allows you to make and log dice rolls for all kinds of purposes.
+DiceShow is a web app that allows you to record and share dice rolls for any purpose.
+It uses a flexible language to allow you to specific exactly what dice to roll and how to determine the results.